 If you see me at an event or anywhere, let’s take a selfie together.

 Seriously.
 Selfie accidents are no joke.
 Injuries are common enough that selfie sticks are banned in some theme parks.
+It’s tempting to take a selfie for social media interaction as well, but don’t get too wrapped up in the latest internet challenge that can result in death or lawsuits.
 Keep it safe and don’t make that selfie the last picture you ever take.

 The Russian Interior Ministry created these helpful signs to remind us all: No selfies in front of wild animals and no selfies while shooting guns.